 Note

-Team owners can also opt to select an existing folder, or create a new one, to use as the default Channel folder, instead of the one Box creates automaticlly.
+Team owners can also opt to select an existing folder, or create a new one, to use as the default Channel folder, instead of the one Box creates automatically.

-You can enable Box for Teams for your entire organization via your Box Admin Console.
-Also, when you install this integration, Box provides you with several security settings that control how Box for Teams behaves, and that significantly reduce the amount of manual work required to get started.
+You can enable Box for Microsoft Teams for your entire organization via your Box Admin Console and you can pre-pin the Box app in Teams for your entire organization in the Microsoft Teams admin center.
+Also, when you install this integration, Box provides you with several security settings that control how Box for Microsoft Teams behaves, which significantly reduces the amount of manual work required to get started.

-Broadly, there are 4 procedures to follow when you deploy the Box for Teams integration in your enterprise:
+Broadly, there are four procedures to follow when you deploy the Box for Teams integration in your enterprise:

 - Give API Consent for Box and Microsoft to share data